In This Article

-After 6 days in Singapore, during which I caught up with friends and ate plenty of my favorite local foods, we flew to Taipei for 4 days.
-I used 45,000 Delta Skymiles for 2 economy class tickets on China Airlines to make that happen.
+After six days in Singapore, during which I caught up with friends and ate plenty of my favorite local foods, we flew to Taipei for four days.
+I used 45,000 Delta SkyMiles for two economy class tickets on China Airlines to make that happen.
 It was a short flight (by my standards) so I really didn’t care which airline I was flying as long as it wasn’t a budget airline.

 My friend picked us up at Taoyuan International Airport (TPE) – Taipei’s main airport – and took us around for pretty much the whole trip.
 I had visited Taiwan twice before so I knew what to expect but, for my husband, it was a trial and error gastronomic experience.

-He did end up liking most of the food (mochi is probably his new favorite), although his favourite part of the trip was the visit to a hot spring resort!
+He did end up liking most of the food (mochi is probably his new favorite), although his favorite part of the trip was the visit to a hot spring resort!

 Taiwan to Los Angeles (Then Home)

-We then took a red-eye flight out of Taipei bound for Los Angeles on EVA Air, which I booked using 70,000 Ultimate Rewards points for 2 tickets in economy class.
+We then took a red-eye flight out of Taipei bound for Los Angeles on EVA Air, which I booked using 70,000 Ultimate Rewards points for two tickets in economy class.

 I think EVA Air provided the best economy class amenities out of all the airlines I have flown.
 The food wasn’t spectacular but really, any economy class food is going to be very mediocre after one has experienced dining in business class!

-We stayed two days in LA, strolling along Manhattan Beach and catching up with a friend, and caught an early morning flight on Delta to get home.
+We stayed two days in Los Angeles, strolling along Manhattan Beach and catching up with a friend, and caught an early morning flight on Delta to get home.
 For this portion of the trip, I used 20,000 SkyMiles on two economy class tickets.

-All in, the total cash value of the flights was over $8,000 but I spent only about $200 out of pocket for fees and taxes – paid with my Chases Sapphire Preferred for trip delay protections, of course!
+All in, the total cash value of the flights was over $8,000, but I spent only about $200 out of pocket for fees and taxes – paid with my Chases Sapphire Preferred Card for trip delay protections, of course!